harsimran-preet/theextraction/README.md

 The Extraction Game using Java by Harsimran Preet Singh

 Intro:
-My name is Harsimran Preet Singh and I welcome you to my game which I named "The Extraction"
+My name is Harsimran Preet Singh and I welcome you to my game which I named "The Extraction".
+The Extraction is made completely in Java is a strategic game where you play as a hero who's task is to kill the enemies before they get access to the secret nuclear codes.
+You also have performance enhancers in the game on both the good and the bad side.
+Your strategic deployment of heroes is the only way to stop this attack.
+Good Luck!

 Instructions:
 1) To trigger the event, use your mouse to click anywhere in the game window.